DJShankyShoe/scythe/README.md

 When logging in, `login/index.php` will compare the entered credentials to a `creds.txt` lookup file.
 If any of those credentials exist and match in the lookup file, the actor will be successfully logged in.

 The 1st field represents `email address` while the 2nd field represents `password`.
-The 3rd field represents nothing but you would have to place something to prevent PHP errors.
+The 3rd field does not represent anythin but you would have to place something to prevent PHP errors.

 ![image](https://user-images.githubusercontent.com/62169971/150639460-5fd6f6ba-641c-420b-8541-db90d7347a23.png)
 ---